-- > Is attributable to an intellectual, psychiatric, cognitive, neurological, sensory or physical impairment or a combination of those impairments; - > Is permanent or likely to be permanent; - > May or may not be of a chronic or episodic nature; - > Which results in substantially reduced capacity of the person for communication, social interaction, learning or mobility and a need for continuing support \.
+- Is attributable to an intellectual, psychiatric, cognitive, neurological, sensory or physical impairment or a combination of those impairments. - Is permanent or likely to be permanent. - May or may not be of a chronic or episodic nature. - Which results in substantially reduced capacity of the person for communication, social interaction, learning or mobility and a need for continuing support.

 Disability can impact on a person's ability to attain employment, gain access to educational opportunities and to participate in social and community activities.
-For instance, people aged between 15 and 64 years with disability have both lower participation (53.4%) and higher unemployment rates (10.3%) than people without disability (84.1% and 4.6% respectively) \\.
+For instance, people aged between 15 and 64 years with disability have both lower participation (53.4%) and higher unemployment rates (10.3%) than people without disability (84.1% and 4.6% respectively).

-The National Disability Insurance Scheme (NDIS) Demand Map forecasts that there will be between 1,490 and 1,714 people with disability, who live within the City of Mandurah, accessing federally funded supports, for disability-related needs, from the NDIS by 2023.
-These figures do not include people who have a disability and who either chose not to access the NDIS or who are not eligible for NDIS supports \\\.
+The NDIS Demand Map forecasts that there will be between 1,273 and 1,719 people living within the City of Mandurah accessing NDIS supports, for disability-related needs, by 2023.